sighupio/fury-kubernetes-ingress/katalog/dual-nginx/README.md

-# Ingress Dual Nginx
+# Ingress Dual NGINX

-Ingress Nginx is an Ingress Controller for [NGINX](https://nginx.org) webserver and reverse proxy, it manages Nginx in a Kubernetes native manner.
-This package deploys 2 Nginx Controllers, one `external` to serve public traffic, one `internal` to serve internal traffic.
+Ingress NGINX is an Ingress Controller for [NGINX](https://nginx.org) webserver and reverse proxy, it manages NGINX in a Kubernetes native manner.
+This package deploys 2 NGINX Controllers, one `external` to serve public traffic, one `internal` to serve internal traffic.

 ## Requirements